braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/creative_details/fullscreen.md

 ---

-# Full-Screen In-App Messages
+# Full-screen in-app messages

 Full-screen messages take up the whole screen of the device!
 This message type is great when you really need your user's attention, like for mandatory app updates.

 ![Full-Screen Specs][3a]{: style="max-width: 801px; border: none;"}

 ## Images

-full-screen in-app messages will fill the entire height of a device and crop horizontally (left and right sides) as needed. image + text full-screen messages will fill 50% of the height of a device. all full-screen in-app messages will fill the status bar on "notched" devices.
+Full-screen in-app messages will fill the entire height of a device and crop horizontally (left and right sides) as needed.
+Image and text full-screen messages will fill 50% of the height of a device.
+All full-screen in-app messages will fill the status bar on "notched" devices.

 - __All images must be less than 5MB.__
 - We only accept `PNG`, `JPG`, and `GIF` file types.
 - We recommend that your images be 500KB.

-{% alert tip %}Create assets with confidence!
+{% alert tip %} Create assets with confidence!
 Our in-app message image templates and safe zone overlays are designed to play nicely with devices of all sizes.
-[Download Design Templates]({% image_buster /assets/download_file/Braze-In-App-Message-Design-Templates.zip %}) {% endalert %}
+[Download Design Templates ZIP]({% image_buster /assets/download_file/Braze-In-App-Message-Design-Templates.zip %}) {% endalert %}

 #### Portrait